Goooooaaal! Top 10 Pelé Cards

 It was not until 2008 that collectors were treated to certified pack-pulled Pelé autographs.
 The former soccer great appeared in Sportkings Series B and C. Although the overall design is okay, the nondescript feel and small image of Pelé leaves much to be desired.
 The large on-card signature is a nice positive.
 There are six different base silver autographed versions.
 The first three, from Series B, are numbered to 25 and the last three, from Series C, are numbered to 20.
 There are also gold parallels of each card, which are all numbered to 10.

-Easily the most readily available of the current Pelé autographs, this card is found in 2013 Topps Allen & Ginter Baseball.
-A strong design, on-card signature, and Topps brand power, make for a great Pelé collectible.
-With so many sold online, prices fall in a large range, but they have generally been selling for $275 to $400.
+Found in 2013 Topps Allen & Ginter Baseball, many have questioned why a soccer star is being pushed in baseball products.
+Superstar athletes tend to transcend their individual sports, and a strong design, on-card signature, and Topps brand power, make for a great Pelé collectible.
+Prices fall in a large range, but they have generally been selling for $275 to $400.

-Also, from 2013 Topps Allen & Ginter Baseball, the appealing A&G design is paired with a small jersey piece from Pelé.
-This is the best and most affordable current mainstream option for collectors to obtain a piece of a jersey, however small, from the greatest soccer player in the world.
+Also from 2013 Topps Allen & Ginter Baseball, the distinct A&G design is paired with a small jersey piece from Pelé.
+This is the best and most affordable current mainstream option for collectors to obtain a piece of a jersey, however small, that was worn by the greatest soccer player in the world.

 Another terrific autographed option, 2013 Topps Tier One brings a refined design and layout to Pelé collectors.
-With a print run of only 50, sale prices are consistently in the $225 range.
+With a print run of only 50, sale prices are consistently $200+.

 2014 Panini Prizm World Cup Signatures Pelé #S-PEL